quii/learn-go-with-tests/json.md

 }
 ```

-The test now passes
+The test now passes.

 ### Encoding and Decoding

-Notice the lovely symmetry in the standard library
+Notice the lovely symmetry in the standard library.

 - To create an `Encoder` you need an `io.Writer` which is what `http.ResponseWriter` implements.
 - To create a `Decoder` you need an `io.Reader` which the `Body` field of our response spy implements.

-Throughout this book we have used `io.Writer` and this is another demonstration of its prevalence in the standard library and how a lot of libraries easily work with it.
+Throughout this book, we have used `io.Writer` and this is another demonstration of its prevalence in the standard library and how a lot of libraries easily work with it.

 ## Refactor